pocketbase/js-sdk/README.md

     isAuthRecord: boolean // checks if the store state is for an auth record

     // main methods
-    clear()            // "logout" the authenticated Record or Admin save(token, model) // update the store with the new auth data onChange(callback, fireImmediately = false) // register a callback that will be called on store change
+    clear()            // "logout" the authenticated record or admin model save(token, model) // update the store with the new auth data onChange(callback, fireImmediately = false) // register a callback that will be called on store change